tastyigniter/docs/upgrade-guide.md

 ## Backing Up The Database

-Use this command to backup your MySQL database.
+Use this command back up your MySQL database.
 For example, if the username is `root` and the database is called `database_name`.
 You will then be prompted to enter the password.

 ```bash